 - Wrong injection solution.
 Peak splitting may be the result of dissolving and injecting your sample in a solution that is stronger than your mobile phase.
 Dissolve and inject samples in the mobile phase or in a solution which is a slightly weaker solution (not stronger).

-- A poorly packed column, void at column inlet or a dirty frit.
-These types of structural defects can each result in peak "splitting" (all of these are less common today than in the past using modern HPLC columns).
+- A poorly packed column, void at column inlet, a dirty frit or poor mechanical connection (i.e. improperly swaged fitting).
+These types of structural or mechanical defects can each result in peak "splitting" (all of these are less common today than in the past using modern HPLC columns).
 When present, a dirty inlet frit can be replaced with a new one, or the column can sometimes be backflushed to remove any accumulated material.
+Connections should always be double checked.

 - Detector data rate set too low.
 Too few peaks collected over time may result in integration errors and inaccurate peak symmetry problems.
 Read more about how to determine the best data collection rate at this link.